-The University of Maryland School of Law was established in 1816 and began regular instruction in 1824.
-It is the third-oldest law school in the nation, but its innovative programs make it one of the liveliest and most dynamic today.
+The University of Maryland School of Law was authorized by the Maryland legislature in 1813 and began regular instruction in 1824.
+It is one of the oldest law schools in the nation, but its innovative programs make it one of the liveliest and most dynamic today.
 Maryland Law stands among five other professional schools on the University of Maryland, Baltimore campus.
 It has taken advantage of this location to become an integral part of the Baltimore-Washington legal and business community.

 At the beginning of the 19th century, an aspiring lawyer would master the profession through an apprenticeship with an experienced member of the Bar.
 In Maryland, a prolific legal writer and commentator named David Hoffman helped to formalize legal instruction by persuading the state legislature to found the Law Institute at the University of Maryland.